Nicolette Stone: Casting

-When Chimes auditioned for the role of Nicolette felt "blasé about it" because she felt "creatively fulfilled" producing work for the Build Series Sydney.
+When Chimes auditioned for the role of Nicolette, she felt "blasé about it" because she felt "creatively fulfilled" producing work for the Build Series Sydney.
 Chimes did not want to pitch her entire career hopes on a single audition but later reflected that her career satisfaction played a large part in securing the role.
 She recalled "it was like oh I think I'm gonna get this, it happened very easily, so easily really, oh I guess that's the key."
 Chimes was invited to perform a second audition for the role.
 As Chimes was located in Sydney during the COVID-19 pandemic, she was unable to travel to Melbourne for the call back auditions.
 Chimes filmed a video audition in her mother's kitchen.
 Her mother also read other characters lines and Chimes described it as a surreal experience as they pretended to flirt and proceed to argue.

 Securing the role made Chimes confident about beginning filming until two days prior.
 Chimes explained that "imposter syndrome" affected her and she was unsure if she could portray the character.
 A conversation with her acting coach, who like Nicolette is gay, helped her better prepare.
 Chimes explained that it was important to portray LGBTQ characters with authenticity and bring a truth to Nicolette.
 Chimes was eager to play Nicolette on her first day on-set and recalled stating "finally I'm here, now lets get to work".

 The character and Chimes' casting were announced on 27 June 2020.
-Producers signed Chimes to a three year contract.
+Producers signed Chimes to a three-year contract.
 Nicolette is Chimes' first ongoing role after previously acting in two mini-series projects.
 Chimes reflected that she felt "immense gratitude" to be cast in an "iconic" series and secure long-term work during the COVID-19 pandemic.
 Nicolette is introduced into Neighbours as the estranged daughter of Jane Harris (Annie Jones).
 Her debut coincides with the permanent reintroduction of Jane, who was once a regular character and had been appearing on a recurring basis for two years.
 Writers created a backstory for her, which details a fractured relationship with Jane ever since Nicolette decided to come out as lesbian.
 Discussing the announcement, Jones stated "audiences will learn more about her family, as fans are introduced to her daughter Nicolette for the first time."
 Chimes made her first appearance as Nicolette during the episode broadcast on 15 July 2020.
+Actress Majella Davis, who went on to play Krista Sinclair, revealed that she also auditioned for the role.